 If you didn’t use a 0% balance transfer offer, and are carrying a balance at interest: Make the largest monthly payment you can manage, and pay off the balance as soon as you can to reduce the amount of interest you’re charged.

 We don’t recommend carrying a credit card balance, but if you have no choice, it’s better to do so at a lower rate.
-So a transfer like this can still save you money in the long run.
+So a transfer like this can still save you money in the long run, even if you can only afford to make the minimum payment.

 Or, if you’re juggling payments to several cards or loans, consider strategies to allocate your monthly payments effectively.
 Check out the snowball and avalanche debt reduction strategies — they can help you pay off your debts more quickly and for less overall.